18 Common Signs Of Social Anxiety Disorder

 Nausea

-Shortness of Breath
+Shortness of breath

-Dizziness or Lightheadedness
+Dizziness or lightheadedness

-Muscle Tension
+Muscle tension

 As your mind tells your body that you are in a fight-or-flight situation, your body may tense up.
 This can cause muscle tension, particularly in the shoulders and neck.
-When you have muscle tension, it can make you feel very uncomfortable or even cause pain, which can be further distracting and add to your anxiety.
+When you have muscle tension, it can make you feel uncomfortable or even cause pain, which can be further distracting and add to your anxiety.

-Social anxiety disorder is characterized by experiencing overwhelming anxiety in social situations and can often result in people avoiding these situations entirely, along with other behavioral signs and symptoms, detailed below:
+Social anxiety disorder is characterized by experiencing overwhelming anxiety in social situations and can often result in people avoiding these situations entirely, along with other behavioral signs and symptoms detailed below:

 Avoidance